arogozhnikov/einops/README.md

 reduce(x, 'b c (x dx) (y dx) (z dz)-> b c x y z', 'max', dx=2, dy=3, dz=4)
 ```
 These examples demonstrated that we don't use separate operations for 1d/2d/3d pooling,
-those all are defined in a uniform way.
+those are all defined in a uniform way.

-Space-to-depth and depth-to space are defined in many frameworks.
-But how about width-to-height?
+Space-to-depth and depth-to space are defined in many frameworks but how about width-to-height?

 ```python
 rearrange(x, 'b c h (w w2) -> b c (h w2) w', w2=2)
 ```